jayanthidesign/Analyzing-E-Learning-Platform-Purchases-/README.md

 # Analyzing E-Learning Platform Purchases

-# Project Overview:
+## 📌 Overview:

 This project focuses on analyzing the purchasing behavior of learners in an online learning platform.
 The dataset includes three tables: learners, courses, and purchases, which capture information on learner demographics, course offerings, and purchase transactions.

-The main objectives of this report are to:
+## ×لاتثؤفهرث:
 • Understand overall learner spending and purchase trends.

 • Identify popular courses and categories.